Ireland wins appeal in €13bn Apple tax case

 In addition, the court said the commission “did not succeed in demonstrating” in its second strand argument that the method used for allocating taxable profits to the Irish branches was flawed.

+“Ireland has always been clear that there was no special treatment provided to the two Apple companies – ASI and AOE,” the Department of Finance said in an initial reaction to the court ruling.
+“The correct amount of tax was charged.”

-The Government had argued that the commission had sought to use and “retrofit” the OECD’s 2010 general guidelines on transfer pricing to build its case around the 1991 and 2007 rulings when they were not written into Irish law.
+The Government had argued in its appeal that the commission had sought to use and “retrofit” the OECD’s 2010 general guidelines on transfer pricing to build its case around the 1991 and 2007 rulings when they were not written into Irish law.